Tesla 2026.8 Lock Sound Update: New Features, Changes & Fixes

 Tesla's 2026.8 firmware update started rolling out in March 2026, and it brings several changes that affect how custom lock sounds work on your vehicle.
 If you've noticed differences in audio quality or volume after updating, here's everything you need to know.
+For the full step-by-step guide on installing custom sounds, see how to change your Tesla lock sound.

 What's New in 2026.8